SwedbankPay/developer.swedbankpay.com/checkout-v3/authenticated/redirect.md

 own `logo`.

 There is also a guest mode option for the payers who don't wish to store their information.
-When using **Authenticated**, this is triggered when the payer chooses not to store credentials during checkin.
+When using **Business**, this is triggered when the payer chooses not to store credentials during checkin.

 Sometimes you might need to abort purchases.
 An example could be if a payer does